fischermoseley/manta/doc/index.md

 You might find Manta useful for:

-* Verifying specification adherence for connected hardware - your I2S decoder works in simulation, but doesn't in hardware.
+* _Verifying specification adherence for connected hardware_ - your I2S decoder works in simulation, but doesn't in hardware.
 Manta will help you figure out why.

-* Moving generic data between a host and connected FPGA - you're working on a cool new ML accerleator, but you don't want to think about how to get training data and weights out of TensorFlow, across some interface, and into your core.
+* _Moving generic data between a host and connected FPGA_ - you're working on a cool new ML accerleator, but you don't want to think about how to get training data and weights out of TensorFlow, across some interface, and into your core.

-* Prototyping designs in Python, and incrementally migrating them to hardware.
-You're working on some real-time signal processing, but you want to prototype it with some sample data in numpy before meticulously implementing everything in Verilog.
+* _Prototyping designs in Python, and incrementally migrating them to hardware_ - you're working on some real-time signal processing, but you want to prototype it with some sample data in Numpy before meticulously implementing everything in Verilog.

-Manta is written in Python, and generates Verilog-2001 HDL.
-It's cross-platform, and its only strict dependencies are pySerial and pyYAML.
-However, pyvcd is required if you want to export a waveform from the Logic Analyzer core to a `.vcd` file.
+Mant is written in Python, and generates Verilog-2001 HDL.
+It's cross-platform, and its only strict dependency is pyYAML.
+However, [pySerial](https://github.com/pyserial/pyserial) is required for using UART, [scapy](https://github.com/secdev/scapy) is required for using Ethernet, and [pyvcd](https://github.com/westerndigitalcorporation/pyvcd) is required if you want to export a waveform from the Logic Analyzer core to a `.vcd` file.

 ## Cores